intel/terraform-intel-aws-eks/Examples/EKS_Managed_Node_Group/Readme.md

   cluster_version = "1.24"
   region          = "us-east-1"
   vpc_id          = "vpc-example12" # Update with your own VPC id that is available in the region you are testing

+# Defining the instance types that will be allowed in the EKS managed node group.
+This includes the latest Intel CPU
+# that is in the EKS Managed Node group
+  instance_types  = ["m6i.large", "c6i.large", "m6i.2xlarge", "r6i.large"]

   tags = {
     Example    = local.name